semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 branch, do the following:
 1. In `ocaml-tree-sitter/lang/Makefile`, add language under
    'SUPPORTED_LANGUAGES' and 'STAT_LANGUAGES'.
-2. In `ocaml-tree-sitter/lang` directory, run `./release X`.
-This will automatically add code for parsing to `semgrep-X`.
+2. In `ocaml-tree-sitter/lang` directory, run `./release X --dry-run`.
+   If this looks good, please [ask someone at r2c](release.md) to publish the code using `./release X`.

 ### Troubleshooting